Standard Operating Procedures – A complete guide! – Format & Writing Style

 These environmental SOP’s used in the correct circumstances can be far more effective than any documented version.

-Once we have decided an SOP document is needed there are some simple points to consider before putting pen to paper:
+Firstly, once you have decided an SOP document is needed there are some simple points to consider before putting pen to paper:

 - If it isn't broken, don't fix it!!